-89. Because of that choice, many countries and regions introduced emissions trading system.
-The largest and most well-known emissions trading system is the one in the European Union, launched in January 2005, and herein referred to as the EU Emissions Trading Scheme (ETS) $\frac{23}{5}$
+89. Because of that choice, many countries and regions introduced emissions trading systems.
+The largest and most well-known emissions trading system is the one in the European Union, launched in January 2005, and herein referred to as the EU Emissions Trading Scheme (ETS).

 90. The Kyoto Protocol was therefore partially responsible for disseminating ETS regimes as the staple policy instrument in carbon pricing, for over twenty years.
-In spite of that, some countries, particularly in the EU, employ a mixed policy approach to carbon pricing, through the introduction
+In spite of that, some countries, particularly in the EU, employ a mixed policy approach to carbon pricing, through the introduction of carbon taxes (i.e. Sweden, Denmark, Norway, Finland and the United Kingdom) and other types of environmental taxes (i.e. Spain, the Netherlands and others).